pdebartol/Santorini/README.md

 ### Build instructions:

-The jar is built using "Maven Shade Plugin", in IntelliJ IDE clone the repository and launch "install" under "lifecycle" section in Maven toolbar.
+The jar is built using "Maven Shade Plugin": inside the IntelliJ IDE, clone the repository and launch "install" under "lifecycle" section in the Maven toolbar.
-The generated jar will be placed in the "shade" folder in your project's root.
+The generated jar will be placed in the "shade" folder of your project.

 If you want to use Maven in the terminal, you can execute:
 ```